 - 1 teaspoon nutmeg

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 teaspoon cardamom (optional)
+- ½ teaspoon cardamom (optional)

 - 1 cup water

 - Stir well and heat over medium-high heat.
 Bring to a boil, then reduce heat and simmer for 30 minutes, stirring occasionally.